fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 If someone had a web page and only had 5 minutes to find and tackle the lowest hanging fruit accessibility-wise, I’d probably echo [Jeremy Keith’s advice](https://skiptocontent.huxleydigital.co.uk/video/caring-about-the-world-wide-web-with-jeremy-keith/) to ensure that the page covers the following:

-- uses headings, and sensibly
+- uses headings sensibly
-- uses landmarks (header, nav, main etc)
+- uses landmarks (representing roles like `banner`, `navigation`, `main`, `contentinfo`)
 - marks up forms sensibly (for example using labels and appropriate buttons)
 - provides images with decent text alternatives

+(Note: headings and landmarks are used by screen reader users to get a feel for the page then jump to areas of interest.)

-Having only 5 minutes would be bad, of course, and you shouldn’t do that.
+Spending just 5 minutes would be bad, of course, and you shouldn’t do that.
 The point is that if pushed, the above give good bang-for-your-buck.

 ## Content structure

-The page’s content should be well-structured as this makes it easier to understand for all, especially people with reading and cognitive disabilities.
+The page’s content should be well structured as this makes it easier to understand for all, especially people with reading and cognitive disabilities.
 It should consist of short sections of content preceded by clear headings.
 It should employ lists where appropriate.
 It should place the most important content at the beginning of the page or section to give it prominence.

 Check your page for any long passages of text with no structure.
 Ensure that sufficient prominence is given to the most important information and calls to action.